EuCG/blogdown2.1/content/home/skills.md

 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
-- description: 90%
+- description: 'Working with R for a few years now'
   icon: r-project
   icon_pack: fab
   name: R
-- description: 100%
+- description: 'Where would we all be without them..!'
   icon: chart-line
   icon_pack: fas
   name: Statistics
-- description: 10%
+- description: 'The <a href = "https://qgis.org/en/site/"
+target="_blank" rel="noopener noreferrer" style="color:#F76F8E">perfect tool</a> for a cartographer'
-  icon: camera-retro
+  icon: qgis-icon
-  icon_pack: fas
+  icon_pack: custom
-  name: Photography
+  name: QGIS

 # Uncomment to use emoji icons.
 #- icon = ":smile:"